- Posing at Eric Morecambe’s statue on Morecambe seafront

 - Fish & chips on Bridlington’s waterfront to celebrate your ride!

 This was my first Skedaddle holiday and it was a great experience.
 I had such a good time that I didn’t want to go home at the end of the holiday.
 Your guides made it such a great experience!

 York is our chosen rendezvous point for the Way of the Roses ride.
 York has excellent rail connections, and we will arrange to pick you up from the station if you choose to travel by train.
-For those arriving by car, you will be able to leave your vehicle close to the accommodation for the duration of the trip.
+For those arriving by car, we can provide info on parking if required.

 York is a fascinating historic city, and those choosing to arrive early will have time to visit some of the sights.
 The city centre is quite compact and very pleasant to explore on foot.
 Your accommodation on this first night is in York itself, with the evening meal taken at a nearby restaurant or pub.

 During the evening we’ll be on hand to answer any particular questions that you may have and provide a general overview of the next few days of cycling.

 - Meals: Breakfast, lunch